 The Most Engaging Stories of 2020

 Our 2020 version of The Most Engaging Stories is a reflection of a year marked by a global pandemic and drama-filled U.S. election cycle.
-Of the articles that we found to have the highest engagement in 2020, 93% were about or related to the pandemic and election.
+Of the most engaging articles in 2020, 93% were about or related to the pandemic and election.

 Despite the headwinds they faced, this was also a year marked by fearless reporting.
 Newsrooms across the world — and the many displaced from their newsrooms — still did more with less, publishing so many captivating articles, infographics, and live blogs that they merited their own lists this year.